VinceCaetano/Hub_Joystick/README.md

 1. **Install JoyToKey**: [Download JoyToKey](https://joytokey.net/en/) and set it up to map the Xbox controller buttons to launch the HUB application.
 2. **Add Paths**: Update the `exePaths` and `appArguments` arrays in the `Form1` class to specify the paths to your applications and web URLs.
+3. **.NET Version**: Ensure you have .NET 6.0 installed as the HUB application is built using .NET 6.0 Windows Forms.
-3. **Build and Run**: Build the application using Visual Studio and run it.
+4. **Build and Run**: Build the application using Visual Studio and run it.

 ### Running the Executable